1FarukDev/Vaultless/README.md

 Two actions are available:
 - **Open a PR** — creates a new branch, replaces hardcoded secrets with `process.env.VARIABLE_NAME`, and opens a pull request for review
-- **Fix directly on main** — commits the fix straight to your default branch, no PR needed
+- **Fix directly on main** — commits the fix straight to your default branch with no PR needed

 > ⚠️ Cleaning a file does **not** erase the secret from Git history.
-Always **revoke and rotate** any exposed secret at the provider level immediately (AWS console, OpenAI dashboard, GitHub settings, etc.).
+Always **revoke and rotate** any exposed secret at the provider level immediately — AWS console, OpenAI dashboard, GitHub settings, etc.

 ---